RG7138/PySpark-MapReduceJobs/README.md

-NOTE - the coed has been written in python and executed on DATABRICKS
+NOTE - the code has been written in PYTHON and executed on DATABRICKS